-G OAL 6 Climate risks and impacts are assessed and understood whilst addressing barriers that restrict climate change action and advocate on behalf of the community 6.1 Communities have guidance to access the best advice and opportunities to improve household and business resilience, including preparedness for extreme weather events such as heat waves bushfires, storms and flooding.
-Ongoing 6.2 Support forums where community can participate in assessing climate risks and impacts, and sharing ideas on how to be better prepared, including council, SES, CFS and Red Cross initiatives.
-Ongoing Actio n description - For council operations Due LEAD GOAL Net zero emissions for Council operations by 2030 The zero emissions for Sourien operation 713 Dy 2030 OAL 7 A 25% improvement in efficiency for buildings and operations that require electricity by 2027 Medium term OAL 7 A 25% improvement in efficiency for buildings and operations that require Medium G A 25% improvement in efficiency for buildings and operations that require electricity by 2027 Upgrade Town of Gawler street lighting to LEDs by 2022 Medium term 7.1 A 25% improvement in efficiency for buildings and operations that require electricity by 2027 Upgrade Town of Gawler street lighting to LEDs by 2022 to reduce public light energy consumption by 60%.
-Use smart technology during street upgrades to optimise efficiency of the public lighting whilst maintaining lighting Medium term Short term
+G and understood whilst ad barriers that restrict clima dressing ate change e risks and impacts are assessed derstood whilst addressing s that restrict climate change and advocate on behalf of the unity 6.1 Communities have access and guidance to the best advice and opportunities to improve household and business resilience, including preparedness for extreme weather events such as heat waves bushfires, storms and flooding. o improve household and business preparedness for extreme weather Ongoing 6.2 Support forums where community can pa assessing climate risks and impacts, and s how to be better prepared, including cou and Red Cross initiatives. sharing ideas on Opgoing sks and impacts, and sharing ideas on repared, including council, SES, CFS Actio n description - For council oper ations Due For council operations Due LEAD GOAL Net zero emissions for Council operations and community emissions by 2030 G igs and operations that require 7.1 Upgrade Town of Gawler street lighting to reduce public light energy consumption 7.2 Use smart technology during street upgrades to optimise 7.2 efficiency of the public lighting whilst maintaining lighting Ongoing standards.
+Establish an energy efficiency upgrade program that aims for a 25% improvement in efficiency for buildings and operations that require electricity.
+Medium term uildings and ent in efficiency for buildings and Investigate the cost of establishing the swimming pool as a carbon neutral operation to determine if this can be achieved through energy savings.
+Medium term

 G OAL 8 100% renewable electricity for Council 8.1 Commit to a transition pathway to 100% renewable electricity through the purchasing of accredited GreenPower and/or onsite and local renewables development.
-Medium term 8.2 Investigate options to continue a program of on-site and off-site renewable electricity options to contribute to council's 100% renewable transition.
+Medium term 8.2 Deliver a program of on-site and off-site renewable electricity options to contribute to council's 100% renewable transition.
 Medium term G OAL 9 Transitioning gas to renewables by 2030 9.1 Install alternative heat pump/solar/electric and insulation options for the heating of the public swimming pool by 2023/24 off season.
 Medium term 9.2 Transition all sites away from gas to all electric technology options (by 2030).
-Long term GC Council to transition its fleet to electric vehicles by 2030 10.1 Establish a trial of fully electric vehicles for the light vehicle fleet.
+Long term GC 10.1 Establish a trial of fully electric vehicles for the light vehicle fleet.
 Short term 10.2 Ensure that for every vehicle due for replacement a life cycle cost comparison is undertaken between an EV and fossil fuel powered option.
 Ongoing 10.3 Develop a costed EV transition plan (including a recharge strategy).
 Short term 10.4 From 2025, Gawler will implement a default procurement policy for all new light vehicles to be electric.
 Medium term 10.5 From 2030, Gawler will implement a default procurement policy for all new heavy vehicles to be electric or an equivalent zero carbon technology such as renewable hydrogen.
 Long term